 Marine Corps Officers can be officers in military law enforcement as their primary military occupational specialty.
-After they commision either through the United States Naval Academy, Navy ROTC (Marine Option), Marine Officer Candidate School (OCS), they will attend the Marine Officer Training Program – The Basic School (TBS).
+After they commission either through the United States Naval Academy, Navy ROTC (Marine Option), or Marine Officer Candidate School (OCS), they will attend the Marine Officer Training Program – The Basic School (TBS).
 After TBS, Marine officers will ship off to the jobs (MOS) they were selected for at the end of TBS.
 Many will choose Infantry, Artillery, Logistics, though some will be selected for the law enforcement position, MOS 5803 – Marine Police Officer.

 This MOS in the Marines is different than the Military Police (MP) jobs that enlisted Marines hold.
 This is the officer version of that group and is responsible for the supervision of the enlisted military police and other law enforcement members of the Marine Corps.
 Military police officers are the supervisors, coordinators, and administrators of law enforcement members of the military team of enlisted and civilian law enforcement professionals.

 Military Police Officers provide vital support to their base commanders with all facets of law enforcement on or near the military post.
 Officers begin this MOS either on-base in supervisory and organizational roles, providing security and law enforcement, or on deployment, supervising maneuver and mobility operations and internment operations, as well as providing area security and law enforcement.
 In short, these Marine Officers lead their law enforcement team to secure the base and surrounding area to maintain safety and enforce the laws of the land.

 Military Police Officers manage detainee operations, advise foreign Security Forces and provide first responder aid.
 They also coordinate expeditionary forensic operations and oversee certain investigations of crime scene investigators and other detectives.
 Their daily duties require managing law and order operations.
-They also have skill in the employment and handling of military working dogs (MWD).
+They also have skills in the employment and handling of military working dogs (MWD).